 Participation in the New Mexico Fiber Crawl is open to yarn stores, artists’ studios, fiber centers, farms and museums.
-Please review the information below to see if you can fulfill all the requirements.
+Please review the information below to see if you can fulfil all of the requirements.

 Who can be on the Fiber Crawl?

-- Sites on the Fiber Crawl can be yarn stores, artists’ studios, fiber centers, farms and museums.
+- Sites on the Fiber Crawl can be a yarn store, artist studio, fiber center, farm or museum.

-- Sites must be located in New Mexico between Albuquerque and Taos.
+- Sites must be located in New Mexico between Taos and Albuquerque.

 What does each site have to do?

-- Adhere to all listed points, payments and deadlines in the Application Process.
+- Adhere to all listed points, payments and deadlines in the application

 - Sites should have the space to accommodate up to 15 people at one time.